DataDog/hiring-engineers/answers.md

     <img src='./screenshots/Email notice of snapshot anamolies.png'> </img>

 5. Bonus Question: What is the Anomaly graph displaying?
-    The Anomaly graph presents suspicious behaviour.
+   Answer: The Anomaly graph presents suspicious behaviour.
 I stressed PostgreSQL and made the tables list, thus, causing it to perform in a certain way.
 The graph provides a visualization of this performance as it relates to PostgreSQL.

 <a name="monitoring-data"/>